EstherPlomp/TNW-PhD-Newsletters/README.md

     - [15 minute video on the R Package WORCS, Workflow for Open Reproducible Code in Science (WORCS)](https://www.youtube.com/watch?v=uzjpN_yFeUU)
     - ‘[R for Excel users](https://education.rstudio.com/blog/2020/02/conf20-r-excel/)’ course
 - [What if the Marvel films were linux commands?](https://twitter.com/cooperrc84/status/1445489035376353292)
+- Not sure what a **Research Software Engineer** is?
+Listen to [Hello PhD podcast](https://hellophd.com/2022/03/172-research-software-engineer/) to learn more (7.40 – 40.00 for the interview with a Research Software Engineer).

 # Open Methods
 - PLOS ONE introduced two new publication formats: [Lab Protocols and Study Protocols!](https://theplosblog.plos.org/2021/02/submit-your-lab-and-study-protocols-plos-one/)